 Christmas lights are one of the essential holiday experiences in Boston.
 The beautiful illumination in the city's parks and gardens as well as LED-decorated trees at the Boston Common and Faneuil Hall (Boston Quincy Market) attract hundreds of thousands of visitors and create a festive mood for the holidays.

 ZooLights at the Stone Zoo, about a 20-minute drive from Boston, attract many little Bostonians, as the park is transformed into a fairy-tale.
 By the entrance to the Stone Zoo, visitors can see Yukon Creek with bald eagles, Canadian lynx, arctic fox, and reindeer while enjoying the holiday lights.
 After a photo opp with a reindeer; children can visit Santa in his castle, wander the alleys under twinkling LEDs, and take a carousel ride.

 Other illuminated areas across Boston

-Boston Common, the Frog Pond Skating Spectacular, and the Public Garden are among the best-decorated areas in the city.
-Another must-see is the sound and light performance at Faneuil Hall that features more than 350,000 LED lights.
-Also, don't forget to check out a colourful illumination of 31 Nights of Light at the Prudential Tower which changes every day.
+Boston Common, the Frog Pond Skating Spectacular and the Public Garden are among the city's best-decorated areas.
+Don't forget to check out a colorful illumination of 31 Nights of Light at the Prudential Tower, which changes every day.
 If you don't mind driving to other areas of Massachusetts, there are several other holiday light displays worth checking out.